Call for Artists, Making Money at Juried Art Fairs, Craft Shows and Festivals

 In the spring of 2013 I did some very small shows.
 They were mostly local shows.
 My first show was at a church.
 It was a place to get my feet wet and test the waters.
 I had NO idea what to expect.
 Our tent was one we had already at our home.
 We pieced together the rest of it---tables, table covers, backdrop, and so on---mostly using what we had already.
 Surprisingly we enjoyed it and made a little money!
 I say "we" because my husband and daughter make up my support team.

 Dh works for food and the freedom to walk around and chat up the other artists and crafters once we are set up.
 At least until time to tear down.
-DD works is smart and works on commission. <vbg> They both help with set up and tear down.
-I could not do shows without their help.
-Daughter is actually pretty good at selling my work and even trying to upsell.
+DD works is smart and works on commission.

 We have pretty much gotten a system down for setting up from a tarp covered by turf (outdoor shows) to the tent, pipe and drape system, table coverings, product placement in the booth, and so on.
 We pretty much have our duties divided up on how many of us are needed for the particular task, the degree of difficulty, and how many of us are available for set up ... dh and me, or all three of us.